eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 This is very similar to an ordinary server-side OIDC application, with the exception, that the server side application would return an HTTP 303 redirect message instead of relying on a browser side application doing the redirect.
-For reference, compare this with the `/login` operation in the very first server-side client we did in [Confidential Client with Authorization Code Flow - Part 1](confidential-client-auth-code-flow.md) to see the similarities.

 Next, click the `Login` button.

-In the logs from the BFF, you will see, that it returns a redirect URL very similar to what we have seen before:
+In the logs from the Login BFF, you will see, that it returns a redirect URL very similar to what we have seen before:

 ```
 Return authRedirUrl: https://keycloak.user ... client_id=spa&scope=openid%20profile&response_type=code ...
 ```

+The SPA browser window will redirect to KeyCloak for user login, and subsequently return back to the redirection URL specified in the `authRedirUrl`.

-Also, in the SPA console you will see, that the SPA calls-back to the BFF with the authorization code flow `code` (you may have to unfold the console log message to see the full details):
+When the SPA has reloaded after login, the SPA console output will show, that the SPA calls-back to the Login BFF with the authorization code flow `code` (you may have to unfold the console log message to see the full details):

 ```
 doRequest POST /login/pageload  {pageUrl: "https://spa.user2.mvl.eficode.academy/?state=xxxxx&session_state=yyyyy&code=xxxxx"}